murungadaniel/murungadaniel/README.md

 🎓 **BSc (Mathematics and Economics, With IT)** – Maseno University (First Class Honours)
 Based in Kitale, Kenya

 I’m passionate about **Data Science, Artificial Intelligence, and EdTech innovation**.
-My journey blends strong analytical training with hands-on experience in building impactful digital solutions—from **AI-driven crop management tools** to **interactive mathematics textbooks** for Kenyan schools.
+My journey blends strong analytical training with hands-on experience in building impactful digital solutions from **AI-driven crop management tools** to **interactive mathematics textbooks** for Kenyan schools.

 ---

 ## Projects & Experience

-- **📘 Interactive Digital Math Textbooks**
+- **Interactive Digital Math Textbooks**
   *INNODEMS | Nov 2024 – Present*
   - Designed and developed interactive textbooks aligned with Kenya’s CBC curriculum.
   - Integrated **STACK** and **WeBWorK** for automated assessment and instant feedback.
   - Improved student engagement and reduced teacher workload.

-- **🌽 Vision-Based Maize Crop Management App** *(Capstone Project)*
+- **Vision-Based Maize Crop Management App** *(Capstone Project)*
   *Open University of Kenya | Mar – May 2025*
   - Built a web app that detects maize leaf diseases and offers mitigation guidance.
   - Leveraged computer vision to support farmers in improving crop yield and health.